- 1 Overview

 Distance and Elevation

-There’s no easy way to hike rim to rim, but the least challenging route is to hike from the North Rim to South Rim, because it involves more descent than ascent.
+There’s no easy way to hike across the Grand Canyon, but the least challenging route is to hike from the North Rim to South Rim, because it involves more descent than ascent.
 From this direction, you’ll start at North Kaibab Trailhead, elevation 8,060 feet, then follow Bright Angel Creek down Roaring Springs Canyon, 14.2 miles to the Colorado River.

 After descending 5,850 feet, your legs are going to feel tired!
 Hopefully, you’ve still got some bounce in your step for the 9.3-mile, 4,380-foot climb up Bright Angel Trail.